Liam-Deacon/phaseshifts/docs/porting_phshift2007_notes.rst

    a workaround is to run via ephemeral docker containers, see :ref:`running` section.
 2. Many minor compiler warnings have been ignored, such as those related to implicit typing of variables.
 These should be fixed in future releases.
+3. The code dynamically links against shared libraries ( e.g. ``libgfortran.so`` on Linux, ``libgfortran.dylib`` on Mac OS X, and ``libgfortran-5.dll`` on Windows) and as such may not be portable to all systems.
+   Unfortunately statically linking against libgfortran appears to be broken (on Debian systems and/or via brew) as it was not compiled with ``-fPIC``.
+   This is a known issue and will be fixed in future releases.